fennifith/fennifith.github.io/_blogs/2018-11-13-Continuous-Integration.md

 Full credit, this solution was taken from [this wonderful article](https://android.jlelse.eu/using-travisci-to-securely-build-and-deploy-a-signed-version-of-your-android-app-94afdf5cf5b4) that describes almost the same thing that I have been explaining since the start of this article.

-I'll create three environment variables that will be used here: the keystore password as "signing_password", the keystore alias as "signing_alias", and the alias's password as "signing_alias_password".
+I'll create three environment variables that will be used here: the keystore password as "keystore_password", the keystore alias as "keystore_alias", and the alias's password as "keystore_alias_password".
 Note that special characters cannot be used in these either.

 ```gradle
 android {